 Step 4: Take your pick

-If you've carefully thought through all of the above, we can finally take a look at what's on offer!
+If you have carefully thought through all of the above, we can finally take a look at what's on offer!
 Below you will find a short summary of every university in the area, including a link to their respective English websites.
 On these you will extensive information, including course offerings.
 The first two are the area's academic universities, the other six are all universities of applied sciences.

 Nijmegen's Radboud University is the largest academic university of the area, with approx. 21,000 students and over 100 study programmes (Bachelor and Master).
 It has a Catholic history, but this part of its heritage has been removed from the name of the university since 2004 and is taking more and more of a backseat.
 Radboud University is, for the eight time in nine years, the best traditional, general university in the Netherlands, according to the Keuzegids Universiteiten.